AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 * Never modify an existing column type to fit your needs
 * Be sure you are aware of the size of the table you are adjusting.
 If the table is large, it will impact the deployment which can cause minutes to hours of delay executing the changes.

+The recommended best practice for adding a column to a database table that does not belong to your project, is to create a module with a name in your namespace that represents what you are updating.
+For example app/code/YourCompany/Customer.
+Create the appropriate files for this module to be enabled.
+(TODO LINK: https://experienceleague.adobe.com/docs/commerce-learn/tutorials/backend-development/create-module.html?lang=en) See here for details on this process.
+Ensure that you create a file called db_schema.xml in the etc folder.
+If applicable generate a db_schema_whitelist.json (TODO LINK: https://developer.adobe.com/commerce/php/development/components/declarative-schema/configuration/) For more information on using declarative schema click here.

 ## Why it is not recommended